mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 24 April 2025
+## On Friday, 25 April 2025

-- The average temperature today is 8.74˚C,
+- The average temperature today is 7.61˚C,
-- With highs of 9.99˚C and lows of 7.14˚C,
+- With highs of 7.76˚C and lows of 6.58˚C,
-- It may feel like 7.53˚C with broken clouds
+- It may feel like 5.86˚C with broken clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 76%
+- The pressure is 1022hPa and humidity is 76%
 - The sun will rise at 04:50 and set at 19:21

 <!-- weather_marker ends -->